 If you decide to go further you can hit Hood River.
 There is a beach area there where kids can swim and play on a fairly new playground.
 Hood River has a handful of kid-friendly wineries.

 Places to Eat in Portland with Young Kids

-Laurelwood Brewery – Not only do they have great beer and happy hour it’s also extremely kid-friendly.
+Not only does Laurelwood Brewery have great beer and a happy hour but it’s also extremely kid-friendly.
 There are several play areas for kids.

 There are dedicated play areas for kids at Hopworks and the food and drinks are great.

 Jam on Hawthorne